NewHorizonRob/list-repository/README.md

 # list-repository
-Just a small program covering lists
+2 file upload basically a couple of notes I took on lists and a simple assignment worked on in class